 Unless and until the SAIF is recapitalized and the insurance premiums of SAIF-insured institutions are reduced to levels which are comparable to those currently being assessed members of the BIF, SAIF-insured institutions will have a significant competitive disadvantage to BIF-insured institutions with respect to the pricing of loans and deposits and the ability to achieve lower operating costs.
-In order to reduce this competitive advantage, a number of SAIF-insured institutions have established or are seeking to establish affiliated BIF-insured institutions, which could attract deposits formerly maintained at the related SAIF-insured institution, thus reducing the institutions' overall effective rate for deposit insurance.
-The transfer of insured deposits from SAIF-insured institutions to BIF-insured institutions could materially reduce the deposits at SAIF-insured institutions, which could reduce the insurance assessments obtained by the SAIF and, thus, adversely affect the ability of the SAIF to resolve troubled savings institutions and to meet its other obligations.
+In order to reduce this competitive advantage, a number of SAIF-insured institutions, which could attract deposits formerly maintained at the related SAIF-insured institution, thus reducing the institutions' overall effective rate for deposit insurance.
+The transfer of insured deposits from SAIF-insured institutions, which could reduce the ability of the SAIF to resolve troubled savings institutions and to meet its other obligations.
 Such reduction in the assessable deposit base of SAIF could result in an increase in the amount of any one-time assessment of SAIF-insured institutions which may be imposed in order to recapitalize the SAIF.
 See "Regulation--The Bank--Insurance of Accounts."

-$\ensuremath{\mathsf{POSSIBLE}}$ ELIMINATION OF THE THRIFT CHARTER AND RECENT ELIMINATION OF RELATED TAX BENEFITS
+POSSIBLE ELIMINATION OF THE THRIFT CHARTER AND RECENT ELIMINATION OF RELATED TAX BENEFITS